 Your TV's speaker probably isn't great.
 But don't feel ashamed; few are.
 Fear not, there is a way to improve things so you can hear dialogue more clearly during TV shows and up the ante with film soundtracks.

 A soundbar or soundbase is an easy and simple way to boost your TV's sound performance without cluttering your lounge with multiple speakers and a chunky AV amplifier.
 You just pop it in front of (soundbar) or plonk a TV on top of it (soundbase) and you're all set!

-The good news is there are some great cheap TV speakers, as well as some excellent more premium options if you're partnering with a bigger, more expensive TV.
-The best soundbars will offer pseudo surround sound.
-Some models even support next-generation Dolby Atmos for a sense of overhead, truly immersive sound.
+And the good news just keeps on coming, because there are some great cheap TV 'bars and 'bases, as well as some excellent more premium options if you're partnering with a bigger, more expensive TV.
+The best soundbars will offer pseudo surround sound, while some models even support next-generation Dolby Atmos for a sense of overhead, truly immersive sound.

 And plenty of models are discounted across online retailers, as you'll see below.
 Here's our pick of the best prices on some of our favourite TV sound-boosting solutions...

 What Hi-Fi? sorts through thousands of deals to offer the best prices from the trustworthy retailers.
 While all of our reviews are researched and written independently, What Hi-Fi? is a participant in a number of affiliate programs designed to provide a means for sites to earn fees for linking to online retailers.

 £199 £149 at Richer Sounds

 There’s plenty to like about this pocket-friendly soundbar, which is easy to use, has a clear, detailed and weighty sound and, currently, a £50 saving.

 Q Acoustics M2 soundbase

 Q Acoustics can now add ‘soundbase’ to its list of successes.
 We said the M2 was fantastic value for money at its original price, so the fact it's now half price is unbelievable value.